Daily Health Screening for COVID-19

-- In the case of a camper who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19, the child is assumed to have COVID-19 and cannot return to camp until the individual has met criteria for return.
+- In the case of a camper who has symptoms that could be COVID-19 and does not get evaluated by a medical professional or tested for COVID-19 with a viral test done in a laboratory (e.g. PCR test), the child is assumed to have COVID-19 and cannot return to camp until the individual has met criteria for return.

-Absences from Camp: Please call the Camp Coordinator or the Schoolhouse office to report all absences from camp.
+Absences from Camp: Please call the Site Manager or the Schoolhouse office to report all absences from camp.

-Before Camp: Staff must take their own temperature before and attest to being symptom free each day before coming to camp.
-If a staff member self-identifies as having symptoms listed in the screening criteria above, they will contact their supervisor, not come to work, and follow procedures outlined in the table below.
+Before Camp: If a staff member self-identifies as having symptoms listed in the screening criteria above, they will contact their supervisor, not come to work, and follow procedures outlined in the table below.